Donor Government Funding for Family Planning in 2018

 Key highlights of recent trends in U.S. funding for FP are as follows:

-Despite the decline by the U.S., it remained the largest donor, accounting for 38% of donor government disbursements (see Figure 3).
-The U.K. (22%) was the second largest donor followed by the Netherlands (15%), Sweden (9%), and Canada (5%).
+The U.S. was the largest donor to family planning, accounting for 42% of donor government disbursements (see Figure 3).
+The U.K. (19%) was the second largest donor followed by the Netherlands (14%), Sweden (7%), and Canada (5%).

 Donor Contributions to UNFPA